FinCube-23/DAO-Proposal-Governance/backend/dao-service/README.md

 ### **Database Migrations**

-The Audit Trail Service uses TypeORM for database management.
-Make sure the server is running in port 5434 (designated port for Audit Trail database server) The following commands are available for managing database migrations:
+The DAO Service uses TypeORM for database management.
+Make sure the server is running in port 5434 (designated port for DAO database server) The following commands are available for managing database migrations:

 #### **Generate Migration**